bitterjug/elm-wpc/readme.markdown

     new entries, calculate he height of those entries, with another function, and pass that to the scroll to offset function.

+  - [x] So We need a function that takes `Array Entry` and a number of columns, and can return an integer for the pixel height of displaying it in the those columns.

+      contentHeight : Int -> Array e -> Int
+      contentHeight cols entries =
+              ((Array.length entries) // cols * card.height ) + headerHeight

+    And then we're going to scroll to:

+      scrollToOffset
+        (contentHeight model.cols entries)
+          + model.scrollInfo.scrollTop

-  - [ ] So We need a function that takes `Array Entry` and a number of columns, and can return an integer for the pixel height of displaying it in the those columns.
-In case the contents aren't a multiple of the column number it shoudl also return a padded version of the array with additional items to make it up to a multiple of column count to keep the layout looking okay.
+  - [ ]  In case the contents aren't a multiple of the column number we need a way to make it up to a multiple of column count to keep the layout looking okay.
 Since the padding items will be be rendered differently from entries they shuold be of another type so we will probably need a new type for the elements of this array: a union type with branches for entries and padding